U.S. GMO crop companies double down on anti-labeling efforts

 Monsanto Co., Dow Chemical and other GMO crop backers last summer kicked off an interactive website, called GMO Answers, as the centerpiece of a broad effort to win over consumers.
 A speakers' tour and social media advertising are part of the effort.

-The group has committed to spending millions more annually for several more years on this campaign, Enright said.
+The group has committed to spending millions more annually for several more years on this campaign, said Enright.
 She would not provide specifics on the campaign spending.

 The money spent on the marketing campaign comes alongside more than $80 million spent since 2012 by the biotech and food industries to defeat mandatory labeling at the state and federal levels, according to a report issued Tuesday by the Environmental Working Group.

-The companies disclosed $9.3 million in lobbying expenditures in 2013 that made reference to GE labeling and $9 million lobbying Congress in the first quarter of 2014, the report said.
+The companies spent $9 million lobbying Congress in the first quarter of 2014 alone, the report said. (here)

 Still, Enright said, the GMO Answers campaign has made notable progress in combating consumer fears, with executives from Monsanto, Dow, DuPont and others fielding more than 600 questions from the public through the website's online forum.